 The rule revises the regulation for computing overtime compensation for salaried, non-exempt employees who work hours that vary each week (i.e., a fluctuating workweek) under the Fair Labor Standards Act (FLSA).
 It also clarifies that bonuses, premium payments, commissions, and hazard pay on top of fixed salaries are compatible with the fluctuating workweek method of compensation, and that employers must include supplemental payments when calculating the regular rate of pay as appropriate under the FLSA.
 The final rule includes examples and minor revisions to make the rule easier to understand.
 2

 - (And another.)
 On a related matter, the SBA has made its pandemic-related materials available in a large number of languages besides English – seventeen, in fact.
-The links to the translated information.

 - (OK, yet another.)
 The current stay on residential evictions and foreclosures has been extended until June 2, 2020.
 Here are Governor Desantis’ extension Executive Order and original Executive Order.